greg/objser-swift/README.md

 #### `Serialisable`

-The `Serialisable` protocol is intended for encoding primitive types: integers, strings, arrays, dictionaries, etc. A conforming object must be able to initialise from a `Serialised` value, and produce one representing itself when requested.
+The `Serialisable` protocol is intended for encoding primitive types: integers, strings, arrays, dictionaries, etc. A conforming object must be able to initialise from a `Deserialising` value, and produce a `Serialising` value representing itself when requested.

 Conformance extensions for most standard library types are provided, so using this protocol is rarely necessary.